AND NO, WE ARE NOT INIGO MONTOYA

 This site is the official homepage for Wraith Games, the award-winning indie developers behind the block-crunching mobile puzzle game, Collapsus and the gravity-defying first-person puzzle game, Physix!
 This is the place for official Wraith news and updates straight from the dev team.

 Founded in 2005, Wraith started out as a few friends and the idea, "Hey guys, let's make a game".
-Over a decade later, Wraith has grown into a close team of talented game developers with a common passion for excellence, love of gaming, and razor-sharp focus on accessibility options for the differently abled.
+Over a decade later, Wraith has grown into a close team of talented game developers with a common passion for excellence, love of gaming, and razor-sharp focus on accessibility options for gamers with disabilities.
 We set out to make games that make the players challenge themselves, think outside of the box and most importantly: have fun!

 Our team members each have diverse backgrounds in the industry ranging from working with Rio Grande Games, Paizo Publishing, Gear5 Media, EKU Gaming Institute, Gut Bustin' Games, and Bicycle Playing Cards, while others are former freelancers who have instead made games, apps, and art for hundreds of brands all around the world.